lewisblake/Math540/FinalProject/README.txt

 functions.cpp: file where many of the smaller model functions are implemented functions.h: header file for functions.cpp and buildStructure.cpp buildStructure.cpp: function responsible for building the multi-resolution structure

-This should be enough to get you started.
-Please do not hesitate to reach out if your have any questions.

-Best,
-Lewis